What Makes a Great Company Culture? Interview with Kadri Mäe

 I believe that we shouldn’t be talking so much about ‘employees’, but more about ‘people’.
 People in their entirety, every one of them a unique character, whose life consists of different aspects.
 Job, as much as it is an important factor, is only just a part of the person’s life.
 So, when we wish to see balanced, wholesome people working in our company, we have to offer them trust and space.

 As the People Operations Manager, I have to first trust myself that I have hired motivated and responsible people, who comply with our values.
-And then trust the employees to implement and utilise the factors that we hired them for.
+And then trust the employees to implement and utilize the factors that we hired them for.

 I have never believed in tracking office hours with a stopwatch, figuratively speaking.
 Having trust in employees is an inseparable part of Scoro’s culture, and offering flexibility (in both working hours and location) is an essential component of that.
 Whatever keeps the person motivated and happy – as long as the work is done well.